William Ingles

-William Ingles (1729 - September, 1782), also spelled Inglis, Ingliss, Engels, or English, was a colonist and soldier in colonial Virginia.
+William Ingles (1729 – September, 1782), also spelled Inglis, Ingliss, Engels, or English, was a colonist and soldier in colonial Virginia.
 He participated in the Sandy Creek Expedition and was a signatory of the Fincastle Resolutions.
 He was eventually promoted to colonel in the Virginia Regiment.
 His wife, Mary Draper Ingles, was captured by Shawnee warriors and held captive for months before escaping and walking several hundred miles to her settlement.
 William's sons, Thomas and George, were also held captive, although William was able to ransom his son Thomas in 1768.
 William Ingles established Ingles Ferry in southwestern Virginia.

 Birth, family and early life

 William Ingles was born in Dublin, Ireland (some sources say London, England) in 1729, to Thomas Inglis.
 Historian John P. Hale, a descendant, reports that William had two brothers, Matthew and John.
-John was killed by Indians in 1756.
+John was killed by Indians at Fort Vause in 1756.
 One source says that Matthew eventually became a sailor, never married and died at sea, while Matthew's nephew John Ingles wrote that, after escaping from Indian captivity, he died at Ingles Ferry.

 William's father Thomas was a wealthy merchant who owned a large, importing wholesale business and traded abroad with his own ships.
 He was born and raised in London and lived in Dublin between 1730 and 1740.
 Records show that Thomas and his sons were apparently imprisoned after a political dispute, but by the fall of 1744 all of them had crossed the Atlantic and journeyed to Augusta County, Virginia.
 Thomas's brothers John and William came with him to Virginia.

 In November, 1746, "Thomas English" and "William English" are listed as members of a road construction crew in Augusta County, on the road "from the Ridge above Tobias Bright’s that parts the waters of New River from the branches of Roan Oak to the lower ford of Catabo Creek."
 In 1749, William Ingles went to Burke's Garden to build a house with his uncle, John Ingles.
+On 16 March 1750, Ingles' home was visited by Dr. Thomas Walker at the very start of Walker's trip west into what is now Kentucky.
+Walker wrote in his journal: "16th March 1750.
+We kept up...to William Englishes (Ingles).
+He lives on a small Branch and was not much hurt by the Fresh (spring floods)."
 In March, 1753, Thomas Ingles and his son William were listed in the Augusta County court records as workers on a road construction crew.